PACKED-vzw/resolver/INSTALL.md

 The instructions are specifically geared towards a installation on a virtual private server (VPS) which exclusively hosts the Resolver.
 Contact your hosting provider to make sure your hosting plan covers the requirements outlined further in this document.

-**If you plan to install the application on an enviroment which hosts any other type of services (Apache/PHP), be aware of potential dependency (version) conflicts between packages.**
+**If you plan to install the application on an environment which hosts any other type of services (Apache/PHP), be aware of potential dependency (version) conflicts between packages.**

 The instructions target intallation on an [Ubuntu](http://www.ubuntu.com/) or [Debian](https://www.debian.org) based system.